jusnary/narycyber.github.io/content/posts/Vulnhub/Tr0ll3/index.md

 Recon
 Once you first run the tr0ll3 machine in the VM, it displays the following welcome message
 ![welcome_message](welcome_message.png)
-According to the message that the machine displays, Logins are `start:here`
+According to the message that the machine displays, Logins credentials are `start:here`

 Get the IP address.
 From the linux machine, run `netdiscover` command to discover the ip address of the Tr0ll3.